hugglesfox/pcode-style-guide/README.md

 ### 7.1.
 DISPLAY

-The `DISPLAY` builtin writes text to the display or console.
+The `DISPLAY` builtin writes a string to the display or console.

 ```
 DISPLAY "Hello World"